SeniorMedia/intl_phone_picker/README.md

 IntlPhonePicker is a ruby gem which allow you to change your html5 "tel" fields into jQuery international phone number pickers.

+Feel free to contribute and add your own config translation files through pull requests !

 ## Sources

   - Javascript based library : https://github.com/Bluefieldscom/intl-tel-input